-The Minimum Pay Wage is the earnings of those entering the work force.
-And the retired workers trying to make ends meet.
+The Minimum Pay Wage is the earnings of those entering the workforce.
+Moreover, the retired workers trying to make ends meet.
 With the POTUS looking past the concerns of both these demographics.
-It is a wait and sees game on how they will end up.
+It is a wait and see-game on how they will end up.

 Hey, glad to have you back.
 As of late, the Minimum Pay Wage has been at the forefront of a lot of daily news stations.
 In this article, I have gathered facts and scenarios to raising the Minimum Pay Wage.